Mackinac Island

 In the mid-19th century, the construction of the Mackinac Bridge in 1957 connected Mackinac County to Michigan's Lower Peninsula, leading to increased tourism and economic growth.
 Today, Mackinac County remains a popular destination for its rich historical sites, natural beauty, and recreational opportunities, attracting visitors from around the world.
 The county continues to preserve its cultural heritage while embracing modern development.

-This timeline provides a condensed summary of the historical journey of Mackinac County, Michigan.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Mackinac County, Michigan.

 • Pre-17th century: The area now known as Mackinac County is inhabited by Native American tribes, including the Ojibwe, Odawa, and Potawatomi.